up-n-running/Zoom-Integration-for-Events-Manager-Wordpress-Plugin/README.md

  * I havent tested on multi-site installs as yet (but no reason why it wouldn't work)
  * It's only in English at present (why not help me translate?)
- * I havent tested with a public-facing front-end 'submit your won event' form yet (but should work)
+ * I havent tested with a public-facing front-end 'submit your own event' form yet (but should work)

  # Screenshots
 Recurring Event Admin Screenshot: